-With abundant white sand beaches, tropical rainforests and waterfalls, this island is possibly the closest you can get to paradise.
+With abundant white sand beaches, tropical rainforests and waterfalls, the island of Ihla Grande is possibly the closest you can get to paradise.
 Ihla Grande is a ferry journey from Angra dos Reis, which is a 2.5-hour journey from Rio – so tack a few days onto your Rio city break.

 Located midway between Rio and São Paulo, Paraty is a fabulous tourist destination with something for everybody: picturesque cobbled streets and whitewashed buildings, dense rainforest on its doorstep, and all the music, food, art and culture – not to mention nightlife – than you could possibly want for.
 A bus or train from São Paulo takes about half a day.

 Want to learn more?
 Check out Brazil travel guide: A local guide to the country on I Heart Brazil.